MythikAngel/miku-riot-theme/readme.md

 # Miku Riot.im Theme

-An automatically updating Hatsune Miku theme for riot.im with optional square avatars.
+An automatically updating Hatsune Miku theme for riot.im dark mode with optional square avatars.

 This theme is a riot.im adoptation of the [Miku Discord Theme](https://github.com/MythikAngel/miku-discord-theme).
-It's in its very early stages, and is incomplete.

 ## Wallpapers
 This theme uses the same background image as the Miku Discord theme.
 An overview with all current and past wallpapers can be found [here](https://github.com/MythikAngel/miku-discord-theme/wiki/Image-History).
 If the source of an image is known, it will be listed in the description.
 Please note that some of the images are resized or even flipped sometimes in order to make them compatible for the theme.

 ## Installation
+First make sure the dark theme is enabled in your Riot settings (like [this](https://i.imgur.com/034bPWM.png)).

-Load the following code into a Riot CSS-loader:
+Then load the following code into a Riot CSS-loader:
 ```css
 /* Miku Riot Theme by MythikAngel (https://github.com/MythikAngel/miku-riot-theme) */